Dmitrii-I/lpic-1-study-notes/README.md

 ## 106.2 Setup a display manager (weight: 1)
 ### Basic configuration of LightDM
+- config file: `/etc/lightdm/lightdm.conf`
+- `allow-guest=false` to disable guest logins
+- `greeter-hide-users=true` to hide user list
+- `greeter-show-manual-login=true` to allow manual login
+- `autologin-user=username` with which username to autologin
+- `autologin-user-timeout=delay` after how many seconds of inactivity after starting to autologin
+- `greeter-session=name` to change the greeter
+- `sudo start lightdm` and `sudo stop lightdm`
+- `sudo dpkg-reconfigure lightdm`
 ### Turn the display manager on or off
+- Turn on and off by changing runlevels: `telinit 5`
+- Turn LightDM on/off: `sudo start lightdm` and `sudo stop lightdm`
 ### Change the display manager greeting
+- in the config file look for option containing word `greeter`
 ### Awareness of XDM, KDM and GDM
+- All of them are XDMCP (X Display Manager Control Protocol) servers, aka display managers
+- KDM is from KDE project
+- GDM is from GNOME project
+- XDM is oldest at least feature-heavy display manager
 ### lightdm
+- a daemon
+- cross-desktop display manager
+- runs display servers (e.g. X)
+- runs greeters
+- provides remote graphical login options
 ### /etc/lightdm/
+- directory containing config for LightDM

 ## 106.3 Accessibility (weight: 1)
 ### Basic knowledge of keyboard accessibility settings (AccessX)
+- AccessX seems outdated and not maintained
+    - display managers typically have AccessX covered
+- various options like sticky keys, repeat keys, onscreen keyboard
 ### Basic knowledge of visual settings and themes
+- onscreen keyboard
+- default fonts
+- maginifier tools
+- high/low contrast themes
 ### Basic knowledge of assistive technology (ATs)
+- you can make Linux speak
+- you can hookup Linux to a braille display
+- you can adjust various visual settings
 ### Sticky/Repeat Keys
+- sticky keys: keep Ctrl, Shift, Alt keys pressed when pressed and released
+- keyboard repeat rate: set the delay and repeat rate tailored to a user
 ### Slow/Bounce/Toggle Keys
+- bounce keys: multiple presses count as one
+- slow keys: register key strokes only after long enough press and hold
 ### Mouse Keys
+- mouse keys: use cursor pad as mouse keys
+- simulate mouse clicks when a mouse pointer stops
+- mouse gestures: move specific mouse movements to some actions (e.g. close a window)
 ### High Contrast/Large Print Desktop Themes
+- usually located in system settings of a display manager
 ### Screen Reader
+- program that reads the text on the screen
 ### Braille Display
+- Translate text on screen into braille and show it in a braille display (a tacit display)
 ### Screen Magnifier
+- make screen bigger around mouse cursor
 ### On-Screen Keyboard
+- show a keyboard on the screen and use mouse to click on its keys
 ### Gestures (used at login, for example GDM)
 ### Orca
+- Screenreader program
 ### GOK
+- GNOME onscreen keyboard
 ### emacspeak
+- Screenreader program

 ## 107.1 Manage user and group accounts and related system files (weight: 5)
 ### Add, modify and remove users and groups